Policy Statement on the Accounting and Measurement of Workforce and Continuing Education

 - Workforce Special Topics (XXX168 & XXX169)

 Workforce Special Topics courses will be used for customized business and industry training (individual company, consortium, or training network), individuals seeking skills upgrade/workforce training, review courses for professional/career certifications and licensure, and courses required for professional/career certifications and licensure renewal.
-These courses will be held to the same standards (such as faculty credentials, faculty approval of the course, etc.) required by SACS and KCTCS.
+These courses will be held to the same standards (such as faculty credentials, faculty approval of the course, etc.) required by SACSCOC and KCTCS.

 - XXX168 - Special topics for each KCTCS program area will be offered in response to local workforce needs.
 Topics may vary and the course may be repeated with different topics, with a minimum of .4 and no more than 12 credit hours of XXX168 applicable toward degree completion.
 This course will be offered on a pass/fail basis.
 Students may elect to switch from pass/fail to audit at any time during the course.
 Laboratory: variable.